-In research done by the Conservation District in 2010 and 2011 with grants from NE SARE and the Lake Champlain Basin Program, we found no difference to forage stands in either quality or quantity with the units set to the 0 degree setting based on no passes, 1 pass, 2 passes or 3 passes through out the summer.
+In research done by the Conservation District in 2010 and 2011 with grants from NE SARE and the Lake Champlain Basin Program, there was no detriment to forage stands in either quality or yield.

 What about using an aerator on alfalfa stands?